Office of Research Services and Graduate Studies chevron_right

 RDM is a recommendation of the Australian Code for Responsible Conduct of Research as well as being required by many funding bodies.
 Many funding bodies require RDM to be specifically addressed in the applications.

-To ensure CSU researchers follow good RDM practice CSU has established a RDM policy which requires all active research projects (whether funded externally or not) to have a RDM Plan.
+To ensure Charles Sturt researchers follow good RDM practice the University has established a RDM policy which requires all active research projects (whether funded externally or not) to have a RDM Plan.

 All researchers and HDR students will be expected to undertake RDM training and assessment (in the form of an ELMO module).
 A simple straightforward template has been created to help researchers develop a RDM plan.
 RDM plans will be stored centrally and the RDM plan template also contains advice on data storage options as well as where to get help.
 Introductory training will also be available for those students and researchers who are unfamiliar with the concept of RDM.